 Its strength is “white hot”, therefore allowing applications up to 2900 °C (3173 K).
 This also explains the probably most frequent use as the glow wire in incandescent bulbs.

 In terms of its physical and chemical values, tungsten embodies the typical properties of refractive metals.
 These include all metals whose melting point is above that of platinum (1772 °C).
-Tungsten is primarily used as a base material in many tungsten alloys, such as tungsten-lanthanum oxide (WL), tungsten heavy alloys (WHA) and tungsten-copper (EROMET).
+Tungsten is primarily used as a base material in many tungsten alloys, such as tungsten-lanthanum oxide (TL), tungsten heavy-metal (THM) and tungsten-copper (EROMET).
 In its pure form, it is used in far fewer applications, such as crucibles for the coating industry, and as a heat shield and for heating elements.